-The Blue Ribbon Movement (BRM), a Mumbai-based social enterprise that trains youth to be the leaders of tomorrow, conceptualized the South Asian Youth Conference (SAYC) in 2011.
+The Blue Ribbon Movement is an ecosystem of social initiatives building leadership for a better world.
+It conceptualized the South Asian Youth Conference (SAYC) in 2011.

 SAYC held its first conference in IIM-Bangalore, India, with a theme of Peace, as expressed in three levels: peace within, within people and with the environment.
 The idea was to look at peace not as an absence of conflict but as an actual process in relationships.
 Inactivity and inertia were seen not as substitutes for peace.
 Instead, active effort was required to achieve real peace and harmony.

 The conference brought together 110 delegates from India, Pakistan, Bangladesh, Sri Lanka, Afghanistan, Nepal, Bhutan and Maldives.
 The conference welcomed many distinguished speakers- from His Holiness Sri Sri Ravishankar Ranjan Malik, artist and film-maker, Ms. Nisha Agrawal to David Woollcombe of Peace Child International and Gift Economy practitioner Vinod Sreedhar.

 The objectives of the conference drew from the broader objectives of SAARC and the UN, and were implemented along these lines:

 - Developing a global partnership for development (UN Millennium Development Goal #8 and SAARC founding objectives);

 - Fostering an eco-system of youth-led development;

 His Holiness, the Dalai Lama’s message to SAYC 2011: “Young people today have the opportunities and the resources , as well as the responsibility to make this 21st century an era of peace and dialogue”